ISLA-UH/redpandas/examples/skyfall/README.md

 SKYFALL_DIR = "\\path_to\\your\\downloaded_data"
 ```

 Now, run the `skyfall_intro.py` file.
-This will create sample products for you to view.
+This will create some products for you to view.

 For more RedPandas products, run the `run_all.py` file in the `lib/` directory.